 More than how, the why is crucial to your success.
 It is the fuel that keeps you going when you don’t hear back on your applications or don’t get any sales or clients in your home business.
 The truth is, working at home takes time and tons of effort, and it can take a lot longer than you’d like to see results.
 All these factors can lead some people to quit.
 Successful home-workers have a why that burns in their gut.
 It’s not a wish or something that would be nice.
 It’s burning desire that HAS to become a reality.

-Instead, spend some time learning about working at home?
+Instead, spend some time learning about working at home.
 What types of jobs are common in working at home?
 What’s involved in starting a home business?
 How is money made online?
-How to ferret and weed out scams.
-Knowledge is not only power, but it will help you find the right work-at-home opportunity faster.
+Learn how to ferret and weed out scams.
+Knowledge is not only power, but also it will help you find the right work-at-home opportunity faster.

 Getting hired in a job or building a successful home business depends on how well you can meet an employer or client/customers needs.
 No one cares how great you are.
 They only care how you can make their lives better.
 That starts by inventorying your skills, experiences, talents and passions and then finding or creating opportunities to use them to help others.
 The secret to success is finding a need and presenting yourself as the best person to fill the need.

 When I first wanted to work at home, I had a fantasy that my house would be spotless and I’d spend hours at the park with my kids.
 The reality is much different.
-If you’re goal in working at home is to have flexibility to parent or attend to family members, you need to have a wake up call, especially if you need to earn a full-time income.
-You can’t expect to pay all your bills working at home working a couple of hours a day (unless you’re able to hire virtual support to do the work for you).
+If you’re goal in working at home is to have flexibility to parent or attend to family members, you need a wake up call, especially if you need to earn a full-time income.
+You can’t expect to pay all your bills working a couple of hours a day (unless you’re able to hire virtual support to do the work for you).
 Depending on what you decide to do from home, you may have flexibility in terms of when you work and the ability to set your schedule, but you still need to put in the time.
 If your goal is to get a work-at-home job, you may not have much flexibility at all.
 You may be required to work 8 to 5 and have child care.

 Working at home means no boss standing over your shoulder to make sure you’re working.
 You need to develop a schedule and routine that allows you to meet your responsibilities.
 You can’t flake off due dates or sacrifice quality of work, at least not if you want to be successful.

 While not a requirement, family support goes a long way.
 If you’re family isn’t supportive, it can make the process more difficult.